 When finished, put cookie sheet with balls back into fridge/freezer to harden.

-Transfer to large Tupperware and keep refrigerated
+Transfer to plastic ware and keep refrigerated (they go great with fresh berries)

 Try making your very own fermented sauerkraut this week!